Baptist Hoffmann: Life and career

-Born Johann Baptist Hoffmann in Garitz, Hoffmann was the fifth child of Wolfgang Melchior Hoffmann (died 1880), a proprietor of a material goods shop from Ochsenfurt and part-time trombonist in the Kurorchester Bad Kissingen, and Margarethe Hoffmann, née Guck, a talented alto singer in the church choir.
+Born in Garitz, now part of Bad Kissingen, Hoffmann was the fifth child of Wolfgang Melchior Hoffmann (died 1880), a proprietor of a material goods shop from Ochsenfurt and part-time trombonist in the Kurorchester Bad Kissingen, and Margarethe Hoffmann, née Guck, a talented alto singer in the church choir.
 He was noticed as a boy soprano.
 He first worked as a salesman but decided for a singing career.
 August Kindermann in Munich and other singing teachers judged him unsuitable for opera singing, but he was accepted by Weinlich-Tipka in Munich.
 He made his operatic debut as a hunter in Kreutzer's Das Nachtlager in Granada.

 He got an engagement at the Graz Opera, followed by a four-year engagement at the Cologne Stadttheater from 1888, where Valentin in Gounod's Faust and the title role in Wagner's Der fliegende Holländer (The Flying Dutchman) were among his successes.
 In 1890, the director of the then Deutsche Oper in New York wanted to engage Hoffmann but without success.
 In 1892 and 1893, Hoffmann refined his vocal skills with Julius Stockhausen in Frankfurt.